ymwang36/NetProg/README.md

 ### Developer
 #### `dev_client.py`
 Handle interation with server.
+Please run this file if the dev wishes to make changes to the games on the server.

 #### `games`
 A directory for storing and testing games.
 This system supports CLI and GUI games with 2 to 5 players.

 If a developer wishes to upload a game, please make sure the game follows the following file structure
 ```bash